felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/overview.md

 iKentoo Lightspeed K Series connects to your HubRise account through iKentoo Bridge, an app developed by HubRise. iKentoo Bridge provides a user interface to see the requests sent to the EPOS and responses received.

-Connecting iKentoo Bridge to HubRise allows iKentoo Lightspeed K Series to:
+Connecting iKentoo Bridge to HubRise allows your EPOS to:

 - Pull orders from HubRise, including order status.
 - Push paid orders into HubRise, including order status.